oneaudit/katana-ng/README.md

 ✍️ This option ensures a cleaner stdout while still allowing you to store the output in JSON format.

-## Minor Changes

-#### Known Files
+## Known Files

 Katana supports `robots.txt` and `sitemap.xml`.
-These are parsed to discover new endpoints but are never included in the list of valid endpoints.
-We added a few others.
+These are parsed to discover new endpoints.
+We added `/wp-json/` for WordPress websites, and `favicon.ico` for favicon fingerprinting.

+Katana current behavior is to abort all remaining known files when there is one error, such as when there is no `sitemap.xml` file.

 * [x] Robots.txt
 * [x] Sitemap.xml
 * [x] Favicon.ico

-✍️ We will now see `/robots.txt` and `/sitemap.xml` when they were crawled.
+* [x] WP JSON

+✍️ We will now see known files that were detected during crawling.
+If we cannot parse a known file, we will attempt other known files.
+New endpoints were added.